 Using tongs or a slotted spoon, remove the artichokes from the saucepan and allow them to drain in a colander for a minute or two, heads down.

 Serve in individual bowls, with a side plate to receive the spent leaves.
-To eat, pluck each leaf from the artichoke from its tip, dip the base of the leaf into the melted butter and scrape the leaf between your teeth - the edible flesh is on the underside of the leaf closest to the base of the leaf.
+To eat, pluck each leaf from the artichoke from its tip, dip the base of the leaf into the melted butter and scrape the leaf between your teeth – the edible flesh is on the underside of the leaf closest to the base of the leaf.
 Discard the rest of the leaf and continue until all the leaves are finished.
-The soft, unctuous heart is the reward, but the 'choke' is coarse and bitter, so discard it without being tempted to try it - unless you're one of those people that needs to experience something before believing.
+The soft, unctuous heart is the reward, but the fibrous 'choke' at the base of the globe is coarse and bitter, so discard it without being tempted to try it – unless you're one of those people who needs to experience something before believing.